 Moms and toddlers met for coffee and cookies and sat on my back porch while their little ones played on our swing set.
 Friends stopped by and chatted for a while.
 “Regulars” made us part of their weekly routine, and I got to know their children’s names and hear about their lives.

 Wednesday Store Hours was a lot of work.
 Setting up, preparing the food, not knowing if anyone would show up…it was risky.
 Some weeks were slow, and my family had leftover cookies for days.
 And some weeks were full and busy.

 The experience showed me (once again) the power of hospitality.
 When we open our home, prepare space, welcome others in and anticipate their need, people feel taken care of.
 Hospitality is taking the risk to set the table and watch what happens.

-Store Hours was a shadow of big events on the horizon in the life our little company.
-Those Wednesdays became training wheels for the "real thing," a real store front, which was closer than I could have imagined, peeking just over the horizon.
+Store Hours was a shadow of big events on the horizon in the life my little company.
+Those Wednesdays became training wheels for the “real thing,” a real store front, which was closer than I could have imagined, peeking just over the horizon.

 If you were one of those people who pulled into my driveway on Wednesdays, walked through my door without knocking, and took the whole thing seriously, thank you.
 You weren’t just buying cookies and drinking coffee, you were fueling hope and supporting dreams.
 You were a balm that ran warmly over my heart, faithfully showing up and showing me this little dream had potential.